netrajosh1/FileEncryption/README.md

 ```

 ## Build and Compilation
-The project uses a simple Makefile to manage compilation.
+The project uses a simple Makefile to manage compilation (view: Makefile file in repository).

 Steps to Build:
 - Ensure you have a C compiler (like gcc) installed.